Electric polarization and magnetization in metals: Dipole moments

-where $N_{\text{el}}=\int_{\text{BZ}}\frac{d\boldsymbol{k}}{(2\pi)^d}\sum_{n}f_{n\boldsymbol{k}}$.
-We do note however that an expression formally similar to (\ref{P0}) arises in the case of a Chern insulator \cite{Vanderbilt2009}, and while in that case the gauge dependent contribution again would not be discretely valued by the original argument of Resta \cite{Resta1994}, it indeed has this property when treated carefully \cite{VanderbiltChernInsulator}.
-It may therefore be the case that the gauge dependent contribution to (\ref{P0}) always evaluates to an element of a set of discrete values, but we postpone such an investigation for a later work.
+where $N_{\text{el}}=\int_{\text{BZ}}\frac{d\boldsymbol{k}}{(2\pi)^d}\sum_{n}f_{n\boldsymbol{k}}$ is the number of electrons per unit volume.
+Thus, with respect to simple shifts in the positions of the Wannier function a discrete ambiguty does arise.
+We do note however that an expression formally similar to (\ref{P0}) arises in the case of a Chern insulator \cite{VanderbiltChernInsulator}, and while in that case the gauge dependent contribution again would not be discretely valued by the original argument of Resta \cite{Resta1994}, it indeed has this property when treated carefully.
+We here consider a more general notion of gauge dependence than in the ``modern theories'' and generalizations thereof, therefore those results are not directly applicable.
+Nevertheless it may still be the case that the gauge dependent contribution to (\ref{P0}) always evaluates to an element of a set of discrete values and we postpone such an investigation for a later work.
 Finally, (\ref{P0}) is manifestly invariant under a translation of the energy zero, as one would expect.